TRAVEL COMMUNICATION UPDATES: Check out the latest Western Montana's Glacier Country travel information.

 Communication Guidelines for Wildland Fire Updates

-Glacier Country Tourism and our partners have drafted language over the past several years to help avoid cancellations of future reservations and to help visitors enjoy their visit if a wildland fire causes temporary closures or smoke conditions in the Glacier Country region.
+Western Montana's Glacier Country and our partners have drafted language over the past several years to help avoid cancellations of future reservations and to help visitors enjoy their visit if a wildland fire causes temporary closures or smoke conditions in the Glacier Country region.
 Prior to any potential crisis, it is always good to review protocols should a fire begin to impact our visitors.
 (Download as a PDF)

 Messaging: